-- Stay with your vehicle if it breaks down.
+- Drive appropriately for the road conditions.
+The posted speed limit may be too fast under winter conditions.
+Driving on a wet road can cause hydroplaning as a thin barrier of water builds up between your tires and the road surface, causing your vehicle to slip.
+If you begin to lose control of your steering, take your foot off the gas; - Stay with your vehicle if it breaks down.
 Put on your emergency flashers and wait for assistance.
-Carry a sign for your window asking other motorists to tell the police you need help. - Wait out bad weather.
+Carry a sign for your window asking other motorists to tell the police you need help; - Wait out bad weather.
 Strong icy winds in combination with snow or dust can make it impossible to see where you are driving--or walking.
-Under these conditions it is usually safest to stay with your vehicle and wait out the storm. - Plan your moves carefully.
+Under these conditions it is usually safest to stay with your vehicle and wait out the storm; - Plan your moves carefully.
 In slippery conditions, never jam on your brakes in a panic stop.
 You will most likely skid and lose control of the vehicle.
-Instead, pump your brakes gently a few times. - Avoid driving through deep puddles, especially at high speeds.
+Instead, pump your brakes gently a few times; - Avoid driving through deep puddles, especially at high speeds.
 The water can make your brakes less effective and, if deep enough, can cause serious engine damage.
-If you must drive through water and you are not sure about the depth, slow right down and cautiously inch forward until you are certain it is safe. - Quit driving when you begin to feel sleepy.
+If you must drive through water and you are not sure about the depth, slow right down and cautiously inch forward until you are certain it is safe; and - Quit driving when you begin to feel sleepy.
 If you have a long distance to drive, take frequent short breaks for fresh air and a walk around the vehicle.

-Many accidents could be avoided if you take time to learn and practice these tips for driving safely during snowy and icy conditions:
+Many accidents could be avoided if you take time to learn and practice these tips for driving safely during snowy and icy conditions.